lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 		(region-end)))
 ```

-The **let*** special form is just like the **let**, except that the varlist is set in a sequence then you can use earlier variables in the var list to set values of the latter ones.
+The **let*** special form is just like the **let**, except that the varlist is set in a sequence, so you can use earlier variables in the var list to set values of the following ones.

 ## 6. Conditionals: if, when, unless and cond <a name="conditional"></a>

-Special forms to evaluate predicates and execute a function depending on the evaluation.
+These are the special forms to evaluate predicates and execute a function depending on the evaluation.
 The syntax is enough to understand it.

 ```elisp
 (if (predicate) ; if-part